dt1993/Psychic-Game/README.md

 ## Option One: Psychic Game (Basic)

-1. You're going to make a game just like the one in the video.
-Essentially, the app randomly picks a letter, and the user has to guess which letter the app chose.
+1. Design an app that randomly picks a letter, and the user has to guess which letter the app chose.
 Put the following text on your page:

 2. Guess what letter I'm thinking of